 - Memberships to other organisations such as unions and/or any other representative associations or bodies.

-In addition to the administration of the Funds Incolink currently also offer the following non-exhaustive range of related services such as employment advice, counselling support, onsite education and awareness, injury management and insurance related services.
+In addition to the administration of the Funds, Incolink currently also offers the following non-exhaustive range of related services such as employment advice, counselling support, onsite education and awareness, injury management and insurance related services.
 Incolink may also collaborate, work in partnership, enter into joint ventures or such other legal relationship with third parties (collectively Arrangements) in respect of the services referred to above and generally in furtherance of the administration of the Funds.
 As part of these functions, detailed personal and sensitive information may be collected and/or you may be asked to provide personal information for the purposes mentioned above.
 If you do not provide this additional personal information, Incolink may be unable to properly provide the services and/or administer the Funds through the Arrangements, which may affect your entitlements or benefits under the Funds.

 3.0 Use and Disclosure of Personal Information

 Incolink may use or disclose personal information for the primary purpose for which it was collected.
 Typically, this will include administering the Funds that Incolink manages, managing your membership details and making any payment which you may become entitled to receive.
 If Incolink uses or discloses personal information for a purpose other than the primary purpose for which it was collected (the secondary purpose), Incolink will ensure that:

 the secondary purpose is related to the primary purpose of collection (and directly related in the case of sensitive information), and you would reasonably expect that Incolink would use or disclose the personal information in that way;

 - you have consented to the use or disclosure of the personal information for the secondary purpose;

 - use or disclosure is required or authorised by law; or